MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 - **Attach VMs to a SDN virtual network**: Create a virtual network before you create the VM.
 For more information, see how to [Create a virtual network](./tenant-virtual-networks.md).

 The steps to attach a VM to the physical network are different depending on whether you are using Azure Stack HCI version 22H2 or 21H2.

 ### [version 22H2](#tab/version-22h2)

 With 22H2, if you have Network Controller installed, that option is no longer available.
 Instead, you must create a logical network representing the VLAN, create a logical network subnet with the VLAN, and then attach the VM to the logical network subnet.

 Here is an example that explains how you can attach your VM directly to a VLAN with Azure Stack HCI 22H2 when Network Controller is installed.

-Example: Suppose you want to connect your VM to VLAN 5.
-Follow these steps:
+In this example, we will demonstrate how to connect your VM to VLAN 5:

 1. Create a logical network with any name.
 Ensure that Network Virtualization is disabled.